Donaldson leads HR parade as Braves beat Pivetta, Phillies

 Bryce Harper hit a line-drive homer to left field in the sixth.
 It was his 200th career homer and 1,000th career hit.
 According to the Phillies, it marked the first time in major league history a player reached milestones in hits and homers on the same swing.

-Harper, apparently aware of the significance of the homer, signaled for the ball as he ran around the bases.
+Harper, aware of the significance of the homer, signaled for the ball as he ran around the bases.
 He had his wish granted by a fan who threw the ball back onto the field.

-Rookie Bryse Wilson (1-0) allowed two runs in six innings to give Atlanta’s rotation an important boost in only his fourth career start, including three this season.
-Mike Foltynewicz, a 2018 All-Star, was sent to Triple-A Gwinnett on June 22 and Kevin Gausman was placed on the injured list on June 11 with plantar fasciitis in his right foot.
-Those exits left the rotation thin, even with the recent addition of Dallas Keuchel.

-Wilson’s outing could impact the team’s trade outlook.
-There has been much speculation the Braves could attempt to add another veteran starting pitching before the July 31 trade deadline.
+“I got lucky I got some nice fans out there to throw it back to me,” Harper said, adding he enjoyed the double milestone on one homer.

 Wilson, 21, faded in the sixth, when he allowed Harper’s 16th homer, Rhys Hoskins’ double to left field and J.T.
 Realmuto’s run-scoring single to left.
 Realmuto was thrown out at second to end the inning after Hoskins scored to cut Atlanta’s lead to 3-2.